abishkar123/Nimbly-test/README.md

 # TodoList App
 Welcome to the vite-react app for ToDo List.
-This app user for track the ToDo List.
+This app user for track the ToDo List, and build with

+## Project Overview
+A TypeScript-react applciation for the retrive ToDo List data from `https://dummyjson.com/docs`.

+## Features
+- Login page where user authenticated.
+- single page applicaton
+- state manaagement - userinfo Persisted
+- Todo List based on user ID
+- pagination applciaion details
+- ToDo list based on completed or not

 ## Geeting Started
-## Prerequisties
+## Prerequisits
-Make sure you have nodejs and npm installed on your machine.
+- Nodejs(16+)
+- NPM

-## Installation
+## Setup Instructions
 1. Clone the repository:

    ```bash